rivimey/cpanel_uapi_ddns/README.md

 cPanel regardless of the cache, so a hand edit or a silently failed write cannot leave the cached state permanently out of step with reality.

+**Say nothing when nothing happened.** A routine run writes no log entry and prints nothing, so a scheduler has no output to mail out.
+Run by hand from a terminal, it does report — `no change: cloud is 192.0.2.1 (next DNS check in 18h 42m)` — because silence is confusing when you are watching.
+The distinction is simply whether stdout is a terminal.

+**`--dry-run` writes nothing at all**, including the cache.
+A dry run that updated the cached address would change how the next real run behaves, which rather defeats the purpose.

 ## Configuration

 Settings are read from the credentials file, and may be overridden by